-You'll need to register for VAT if your taxable turnover exceeds the registration threshold (£85,000 in 2023/24) in a 12-month period, whether you're a sole trader or run a limited company.
+You'll need to register for VAT if your taxable turnover exceeds the registration threshold in a 12-month period, whether you're a sole trader or run a limited company.

 Once registered, you'll need to charge your customers VAT (depending on what you're selling).